Greibit/PanelAdminBundle/README.md

 *This Repository is UNDER DEVELOPMENT, it's not recommended to use it*

-PanelAdminBundle integrates a [Admin Panel template](http://startbootstrap.com/sb-admin-v2) in your Symfony Project.
+PanelAdminBundle integrates a [Admin Panel template](http://startbootstrap.com/sb-admin-v2) in your Symfony Project and provide adapted CRUD generator.

 Installation
 ------------